 Have a clear image of what you want to achieve and what kind of content your audience loves to react to.

-- If you are just starting and working on reaching your audience, you will focus more on fun, sharable content to increase brand awareness.
-For example you can incorporate trendy dance challenge, make a funny video or something that is a hot topic in your industry.
+- If you are just starting and working on reaching your audience, you will focus more on fun, shareable content to increase brand awareness.
+For example, you can incorporate a trendy dance challenge, make a funny video, or something that is a hot topic in your industry.